urban-displacement/displacement-typologies/code/README.md

 Rscript 2017_4_SPARCC_Maps.r

 ```
-For all updates, run the following scripts.
-Currently this is set to 2018 ACS pulls. *Any updates will require code edist for year*
+For all updates, navigate to `sparcc/code/` and run the following scripts.
+Currently this is set to 2018 ACS pulls. *Any updates will require code edits for the respective city and year.*

 ```
 # 1. data download